The Gunny Sack

 Homemade buttercream frosting doesn't even compare to store-bought frosting in a can.
 Or even the frosting on some cakes and cupcakes.
 It's so easy to make and so worth it.

 This is a recipe for buttercream frosting that I use on my cakes, cupcakes, cookies, and bars.
+I used it to decorate this replica of my parents’ wedding cake for their anniversary.

+Put the butter and shorting into the bowl of a stand mixer.
 Using a combination of butter and shortening gives you the best combination of taste and stability.

 On the other hand, shortening doesn’t have the flavor that butter does.
-You can make an all shortening frosting but the only flavor it will have is whatever you add to it.
+You can make an all shortening frosting, but the only flavor it will have is whatever you add to it.

-whipped butter and shortening in mixing bowl
+Butter and shortening in mixing bowl.

 The instructions for this recipe and many other recipes of mine, say to “beat the butter and the shortening together until they are light and fluffy”.
 That means you beat the mixture until it is light in color and fluffy in texture.